Understanding Tax Audit Requirements in India: Who Needs One & When?

 The 5% Rule holds great significance with regard to the change in Tax Audit Requirements.
 The new turnover limits, which allow for relaxed cash receipts and cash payment thresholds, require both transactions to be less than 5% of total cash.

 If either exceeds this threshold, you are immediately reverted to the Old Limits of ₹1 Crore, relating to Businesses, or ₹50 Lakhs, relating to Professionals.
-Therefore, digital Bookkeeping is not only a convenience but an essential tool to help you remain outside the Tax Audit Requirement bracket.
-This makes maintaining proper statutory records extremely important.
-Businesses that do not maintain accurate statutory registers often struggle during audits.

 How to Stay Audit-Ready Without Stress (Quick Checklist)